Find A CSER: On-Campus

 Description

-Students support nursing association activities to include: community service projects, educational and leadership programs, philanthropic events, as well as local, state, and national student association activities.
+Students support nursing association committee activities (research and leadership) to include: community service projects, educational and leadership programs, philanthropic events, as well as local, state, and national student association activities.

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.